 - Evaluate current business practices to determine high-priority tasks (i.e., Reporting, HR Management, Financial Management, etc.)

-- Develop a business case and evaluating costs and advantages of a new Workday system
+- Develop a business case and evaluate the costs and advantages of a new Workday system

 - Avoid unnecessary configurations to simplify system management and maintenance